BSc Nursing: Career Path

 • Managing patient care and resources: This includes developing and implementing care plans, coordinating patient care across different settings, and managing the flow of patients through the healthcare system.

-• Participating in research and quality improvement: This includes staying current on the latest research and best practices, and using evidence-based practice to improve patient care.
+• Participating in research and quality improvement includes staying current on the latest research and best practices and using evidence-based practice to improve patient care.

-• Educating patients and families: This includes providing patients and families with information about their medical conditions and treatment options, and providing guidance on how to manage their health.
+• Educating patients and families: This includes providing patients and families with information about their medical conditions, treatment options, and guidance on managing their health.

-• Advocating for patient rights: This includes ensuring that patients receive appropriate care and are treated with respect and dignity, and that their rights are protected.
+• Advocating for patient rights: This includes ensuring that patients receive appropriate care, are treated with respect and dignity, and that their rights are protected.

 • Assessing the patient's condition and planning, implementing, and evaluating their care.